Modern Slavery Statement

-In 2018/2019, Stobart Group took the following action:
+In 2019/2020, Stobart Group took the following action:

-- Remaining suppliers within the Energy and Rail divisions were written to with a briefing identifying our expectations of our suppliers and consequences should any modern slavery or human trafficking offences be committed or suspected.
+- Remaining suppliers within the Energy and Aviation divisions were written to with a briefing identifying our expectations of our suppliers and consequences should any modern slavery or human trafficking offences be committed or suspected.

 - Following on from the review of standard supplier Terms and Conditions, continue a further review of our full suite of precedent contracts and terms to ensure all partners, stakeholders and counterparties that we contract with, as applicable, are required to adhere to our relevant policies.

-- As our business continues to grow and we engage with more long terms partners, for example, airports, airlines and power plants, work collaboratively to ensure a consistent best practice model is adopted for tackling these issues and ensuring and maintaining compliance.
+- As our business continues to grow and we engage with more long term partners, for example, airports, airlines and power plants, work collaboratively to ensure a consistent best practice model is adopted for tackling these issues and ensuring and maintaining compliance.

 - Develop an expanded third-party due diligence process to apply to strategic opportunities across Stobart Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.